Environment Variables Reference

 Enable detailed debug logging for CI environments.
 Outputs step-by-step timing and parameter information for OCR operations.

-# Enable CI debug output
+# Enable CI debug outputexport KREUZBERG_CI_DEBUG=1export KREUZBERG_CI_DEBUG=trueexport KREUZBERG_CI_DEBUG=yes

-# [kreuzberg::ocr] perform_ocr:start bytes=1024000 language=eng output=text use_cache=true
+# Output example:# [kreuzberg::ocr] perform_ocr:start bytes=1024000 language=eng output=text use_cache=true# [kreuzberg::ocr] perform_ocr:end duration_ms=2534Use Cases:

 - Debugging slow OCR operations